-But what can I say?
-Obviously the best pie on the planet is of the apple variety.
-(Don’t you dare fight me on that, pumpkin!)
-Surely you knew an apple pie was coming this week, right?
-Today we’re jazzing it up by adding all sorts of fun like tart cranberries and the smooth ‘n’ sweet flavor of almond.
+Obviously the best pie on the planet is of the apple pie variety.
+(Don’t you dare fight me on that, pumpkin pie!)
+Today we’re jazzing up traditional apple pie by adding all sorts of fun like tart cranberries and the smooth & sweet flavor of almond.

 This is a mega festive and indulgent pie recipe and I’ve been dying to share it with you since I first made it back in JULY.